UL-FRI-LGM/cescg2023-webgpu/README.md

-# WebGPU Examples
+# Introduction to WebGPU
-A collection of WebGPU examples for the CESCG 2023 conference workshop.
+Task descriptions and reference implementations for the "Introduction to WebGPU" workshop at [CESCG 2023](https://cescg.org/our-services/introduction-to-webgpu/).

 ## You will need